rdbliss/rdbliss.github.io/_posts/2025-10-27-i-hate-sports-betting.md

 events](https://www.nytimes.com/live/2025/10/23/nyregion/nba-illegal-gambling-arrests)
 give me a reason to share one of my favorite strong opinions.

 I hate sports betting companies.
 They make me sick.
-Their product is corrosive to the spirit and poisonous to the mind.
-If President Trump ever wanted to test his theory that he could shoot someone on Fifth Avenue without losing any voters, I would suggest taking aim at the closest bookie.

 This is not a *moral* position.
-I have no problem with gambling, just like I have no problem with a man who drinks, a greedy woman, or with my students who don't pay attention during lectures.
+I have no problem with gambling, just like I have no problem with drunkards or sloths or with students who don't pay attention during lectures.
 I get it, vice is fun!
-To err is human, to forgive is divine.

 My real problem with sports betting companies is that *they do not respect the game*.
 When you watch a [beer